grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] make references to Shakes beginning to go deaf

 #### Not sure where:
+* [ ] does the prospect have a record player? maybe they get one later.
+Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
 * [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
 * [X] Add?
 "They were only 100 meters under water, some people could kick a ball that distance"
 * [ ] Add?
 "The way sound travels underwater is complex, sometimes almost magical."